What is a hackathon?

 What should I bring?

 Bring your laptop and any accessories (charger, surge protector, personal hardware) that you might need.
-We’ll be providing some hardware to work with, as well as supplies for ideation (lots and lots of post-its, markers, etc).
+Our friends at MLH will be providing hardware to work with, and we'll have supplies for ideation on hand as well (lots and lots of post-its, markers, etc).
 Also, food will be provided!

 How much do I have to pay to participate?